markcallen/aws-cld/README.md

 }
 ```

-if you don't supply a project variable then a project name will be created for you
+if you don't supply a project variable in the bootstrap module then a project name will be created for you

 ```
 terraform init